Back to Docs

 benchmarks = client.list_benchmarks()

-# Get details
+# Get a specific benchmark

-benchmark = client.get_benchmark("benchmark-id")
+bm = client.get_benchmark("benchmark-id")

-# Export to CSV
+# Export as CSV

-csv = client.export_benchmark("benchmark-id")
+csv_data = client.export_benchmark("benchmark-id")

 # Delete